snomsionius/Oracle-s-Eye-4.0.0-Unofficial-FFXIV-Lodestone-Desktop-APP/README.md

 Former Final-Fantasy-XIV-Lodestone-Desktop --Unofficial-

 ## Short project summary:
-I was bored and thought : Lets create an app for the FFxiv Lodestone.
+I was bored and thought : Lets create an app for the FFXIV Lodestone.

 #### Why?
-Because i felt like it and I had free time
+Because i felt like it and I had free time.
+Also, I didn't want to always open up the webbrowser and logging in.
+I wanted to have a program where I log in, it can be remembered and I can just start looking at the stuff I want.

 #### Roadmap